feistydog/FeistyDB/README.md

 ### Segue to Thread Safety

-FeistyDB compiles SQLite with thread safety disabled for improved performance.
+FeistyDB uses SQLite with thread safety disabled for improved performance.
 While this increases performance, it also means a `Database` instance may only be accessed from a single thread or dispatch queue at a time.

 Most applications should not create a `Database` directly but instead should use a thread-safe `DatabaseQueue`.